 Indicator title Percentage success rate of matters referred for administrative sanctions Definition The indicator measures the success rate of the total number of matters referred to FIC Adjudication Panel that resulted in an administrative sanction issued by FIC.
 This process includes matters that have been concluded by the Adjudication Panel as well as matters that have been concluded by the Director which were recommended by the Adjudication Panel on the issuing of an administrative sanction.

 Source of data Administrative sanctions register Method of calculation The total number of administrative sanctions issued by the Director (numerator) divided by the total number of matters that have either been concluded by the Adjudication Panel and thus have resulted in the matter being dismissed, or if the Adjudication Panel has submitted the matter to the Director and the Director has concluded on the matter (denominator).
 Note, that any administrative sanctions that have not been concluded by the Adjudication Panel for dismissal or those that have been submitted to the Director and have not been concluded by the Director shall be excluded from the denominator calculation.
-Means of verification Administrative sanctions issued to non-compliant institutions Assumptions Availability of resources (human and funding) Calculation type Cumulative

-Reporting cycle Quarterly Desired performance Administrative sanctions issued to non-compliant institutions Indicator responsibility Manager: Supervision and Enforcement
+Means of verification Administrative sanctions issued to non-compliant institutions Assumptions Availability of resources (human and funding) Calculation type Cumulative Reporting cycle Quarterly Desired performance Administrative sanctions issued to non-compliant institutions Indicator responsibility Manager: Supervision and Enforcement

 Indicator title Number of proactive high-priority financial intelligence reports issued to stakeholders per annum Definition FIC contributes to combating crime and protecting the financial system by providing high/credible quality financial intelligence at own initiative to authorised stakeholders by means of producing financial intelligence products relating to high-priority matters.
-Prioritisation is based on a variety of considerations including the type of matter, value, and perpetrator involved, actions required, potential victims, and public interest.
-Source of data Register that lists disseminated reports issued to stakeholders and proof of delivery Method of calculation Count the number of high-priority proactive reports issued, subject to an annual maximum of 85 Means of verification goAML system and supporting spreadsheets Assumption Availability of resources (human and funding) Calculation type Cumulative Reporting cycle Quarterly Desired performance High/credible quality financial intelligence reports produced Indicator responsibility Senior Operations Manager: Monitoring and Analysis
+Prioritisation is based on a variety of considerations including the type of matter (nature/extend/complexity of matter), value, and perpetrator involved, actions required, potential victims, public interest as well as clients (recipient of product), scope of work and product range.
+Source of data Register that lists disseminated reports issued to stakeholders and proof of delivery Method of calculation Count the number of high-priority proactive reports issued, subject to an annual maximum of 90 Means of verification goAML system and supporting spreadsheets Assumption Availability of resources (human and funding) Calculation type Cumulative Reporting cycle Quarterly Desired performance High/credible quality financial intelligence reports produced